3rd Lancashire Artillery Volunteers: Territorial Force

 The brigade formed part of the divisional artillery for the TF's East Lancashire Division.
 Whereas the other East Lancashire Division RFA brigades received official local subtitles – 'Manchester Artillery', 'Bolton Artillery', 'Cumberland Artillery' – the Blackburn-based unit did not, although it was routinely referred to as the 'Blackburn Artillery'.
-Before World War I the brigade was equipped with four 15-pounder field guns to each battery, and commanded by Lt-Col T. Frankish.
+Before the First World War, the brigade was equipped with four 15-pounder field guns to each battery, and commanded by Lt-Col T. Frankish.

-World War I
+First World War

 Mobilisation

 Units of the East Lancashire Division had been on their annual training when war came: on 3 August they were recalled to their drill halls and at 17.30 next day the order to mobilise was received.
 The men were billeted within reach of their drill halls while the mobilisation process went on.

 On 10 August, TF units were invited to volunteer for Overseas Service.
 The infantry brigades of the East Lancashire Division volunteered by 12 August and soon 90 per cent of the division had signed up.
 On 15 August 1914, the War Office issued instructions to separate those men who had opted for Home Service only, and form these into reserve units.
 On 31 August, the formation of a reserve or 2nd Line unit was authorised for each 1st Line unit where 60 per cent or more of the men had volunteered for Overseas Service.
-The titles of these 2nd Line units would be the same as the original, but distinguished by a '2/' prefix and would absorb the flood of volunteers coming forwards.
+The titles of these 2nd Line units would be the same as the original, but distinguished by a '2/' prefix and would absorb the flood of volunteers coming forward.
 In this way duplicate batteries, brigades and divisions were created, mirroring those TF formations being sent overseas.